 4. Keep Your Promises and Succeed

 Commit out loud or on paper.
-When you make a promise to yourselves you strengthen your determination.
+When you make a promise to yourselves you strengthen your resolve.

 One year, I promised myself I wouldn’t eat any Halloween candy.